edgeware-network/mainnet-faucet/frontend/README.md

 # Edgeware Testnet Faucet - Beresheet

-This project serves as frontend for beresheet faucet you can find the backend [here](https://github.com/kushwahasameerkumar/beresheet-faucet-backend), which can be used to obtain test EDG for development purposes, like deploying contracts.
+This project serves as frontend for beresheet faucet you can find the backend [here](https://github.com/edgeware-network/beresheet-faucet-backend), which can be used to obtain test EDG for development purposes, like deploying contracts.

 ## Pre-requisites
-- An account address on Edgeware
+- An account address on Beresheet (BereWASM or BereEVM)

-Currently, the app can be used on https://faucet-beresheet.vercel.app/ , but the domain is likely to change and shall be updated here.

 ## Getting Started

-Clone this repo ```git clone https://github.com/edgeware-builders/beresheet-faucet-frontend.git```
+Clone this repo ```git clone https://github.com/edgeware-network/beresheet-faucet-frontend.git```

 ### Prerequisites